 Like with “Misery Business,” you can practically feel the anger and emotion conveyed in this song.
 It’s a combination of Williams’ vocals, the lyrics, hard guitars, and intense drums. (…Which I guess makes that everything in this song!)
 The song is about “keeping the faith while in tough times” (genius.com).

-I kind of feel like “Miracle” is one of the more underrated songs by Paramore.
+I feel like “Miracle” is one of the more underrated songs by Paramore.
 It’s about someone taking the reins and refusing to keep on being alive without actually living.
 In this song, the girl is telling the guy she wants to be with that she won’t give up up them, that he should give them a chance to be something great.

 I can’t recall if I first heard this song in a Spotify playlist, or if my best friend played it for me while we were driving one time. “crushcrushcrush” feels like the ultimate punk rock version of a pop love song and I thoroughly enjoy that about this song.
 My favorite quote: “”Crushcrushcrush” makes an innocent concept sinister” (Rolling Stone).